Horoscope Houses in Astrology

 When astrologers see traffic (transits) in any of the 12 houses of your horoscope, they also see future events.
 This works for you, just based on your zodiac sign, also known as your Sun Sign.
 For that, professional astrologers use what is known as the Solar Sign house system.

 When we are dealing with your personal birth chart, we find a different house system and start working with your time of birth, place of birth and date of birth.
 Both of them work well with stunning accuracy!
 But – your Sun Sign chart will show the headlines of your life, not the background story.
 Only your birth chart can do that.
 What follows can be used with any kind of horoscope you like.
-The picture below shows a Natal Chart, or birth chart, or personal horoscope.
 Let’s decode it.

 Are you a Premium Member?
 Check Your First House Now.